agorismo/agorismo/README.md

 <img align="right" alt="GIF" src="https://cdn.discordapp.com/attachments/784644417378058340/784858882093744169/tumblr_inline_mt33etYN0W1qj79oe540.gif"/>

-My name is System, I'm from Alemnha 🇩🇪 and I'm a programmer, that has been working as a developer for Black Pass since 2020. 📝
+My name is System, I'm from Alemnha :de: and I'm a programmer, that has been working as a developer for Black Pass since 2020. 📝

 ### "I only know I know nothing." 🧠